 - What products do you get rates for?
 Please send links to them.

-Also, any screenshot or step-by-step instruction on how to reproduce the issue would be helpful.
+Also, any screenshot or step-by-step instructions on how to reproduce the issue would be helpful.
 We will investigate the issue.